 If it's an application that is commonly tracked by other networks/sites, such as 0365, Google Drive, Gmail, etc, and your network has seen traffic flow in the past, then such thresholds will already have been calculated and are available to use.

 If it's a custom-built application or the network has not seen flows for it in the past, then it will fall back to default values until the network sees enough flows to determine the Smart Threshold.

 Can the sensitivity be changed for how you want to receive alerts?

 Does this mean I’ll be receiving fewer alerts?

-Smart threshold is more directed towards alerting you when an anomaly occurs in your network.
+Smart Threshold is more directed toward alerting you when an anomaly occurs in your network.
 If you’re receiving more alerts than usual, that means that the network has been suffering from application performance and you’re now being alerted diligently.

 For the alerts to be accurate, we measure the patterns of the active flow against strict criteria to determine if it's a true outage before sending out the alert.

 Recently updated(date updated)